zzzzdh/Workflow/README.md

 ## Dataset
 You can download the dataset [Here](https://drive.google.com/file/d/1gT3afHGFIxfPlWK4LCq8Cp1RlhPboRgw/view?usp=sharing) or process your own data using the code, please follow the instructions.

+If you use our dataset, you can run `python3 extract_workflow.py` directly to extract workflow.

 ## Data processing
 Note: You need to change your own path for each process.
 1. Decode videos to frames by `python3 clip_video_ffmpeg.py`.
 This step uses ffmpeg.
 You can install it by `apt-get install ffmpeg`.
 We also process captions in this step.
 But it's an option for you.